Negative Stepsizes Make Gradient-Descent-Ascent Converge: Introduction

 for a suitable choice of $\{h_t\}$.
 Observe that the minimization variable $x$ performs a positive step ($\alpha_{2t} > 0$) followed by a negative step ($\alpha_{2t+1} < 0$) if $h_t > 0$, and vice versa for the maximization variable $y$.
 Thus, in each iteration, the stepsizes for $x$ and $y$ are \emph{anti-correlated} in that they are equal and opposite.
 See~\cref{fig:stepsizes} for an illustration.

 \item \underline{Nonlinear $\nabla f$.} For such problems (e.g., convex-concave objectives), we propose slingshot stepsize schedules of the form

 where we randomize this ``or'' with probability $1/2$ to break the symmetry between $x$ and $y$.
-Notice that properties (i)-(iii) hold almost surely, i.e., in every realization of the stepsizes. \end{itemize} The reason we study multiple versions of the slingshot stepsize schedule is that the former proposal is exactly optimal along all stepsize schedules for settings where $\nabla f$ is linear (see~\cref{sec:linear}), but actually fails to converge in settings where $\nabla f$ is nonlinear (see~\cref{sec:nonlinear}).
+Notice that properties (i)-(iii) hold almost surely, i.e., in every realization of the stepsizes. \end{itemize} The reason we study multiple versions of the slingshot stepsize schedule is that the former proposal is exactly optimal among all stepsize schedules for settings where $\nabla f$ is linear (see~\cref{sec:linear}), but actually fails to converge in settings where $\nabla f$ is nonlinear (see~\cref{sec:nonlinear}).
 The latter proposal fixes this convergence issue for general convex-concave problems.

 \paragraph*{Three key properties.} Slingshot stepsize schedules are time-varying, asymmetric, and periodically use negative stepsizes.
 As already mentioned, all three properties are provably necessary\footnote{ This statement applies to \emph{real} stepsize schedules $\alpha_t,\beta_t \in \R$.
 Intriguingly, we show that \emph{complex} stepsize schedules can also make GDA converge (and this does not require asymmetry); details in~\cref{ssec:linear-alternative}.
 This appears to be the first use of complex stepsizes in optimization or min-max optimization, and is surprising because the problem data is purely real.
-However, these complex stepsizes are specially tailored to the unconstrained bilinear setting and do not extend gracefully to more general settings, hence we focus on real stepsizes.
-A thorough investigation of complex stepsizes will appear in forthcoming work. } for GDA to converge even on bilinear problems.
+However, these complex stepsizes are specially tailored to the unconstrained bilinear setting and do not extend gracefully to more general settings, hence we focus on real stepsizes. } for GDA to converge even on bilinear problems.
 We comment on each of these three key properties: